Glad you stopped by. Sit a spell and take some time to visit. There’s a lot to, ahem, consume on this site.

 Among my most powerful childhood memories is the seductive scent of sweetly-sauced ribs sizzling and crisping on Dad’s grill.
 Dad, incidentally, was a food scientist from Cornell University.
 In cooler weather Mom would roast them in the oven and serve them swimming in sauce.
 My interest in cooking began when I was about 10 and Mom and Dad opened a restaurant and I got to be a real jerk, a soda jerk.
 They named the place after a beautiful flower, the Oleander.
 We later learned it was poisonous, and eventually the restaurant failed.
 If you ever hear that I’m opening a restaurant, hunt me down and shoot me.

 I first discovered real barbecued ribs, smoked over wood, at a rickety joint named Y.T.
-Parker's Bar-B-Q in Gainesville, FL when I was at the University of Florida in the 1960s (click the link to read about my football career there).
+Parker’s Bar-B-Q in Gainesville, FL when I was at the University of Florida in the 1960s (click the link to read about my football career there).
 My parents had warned me that smoking marijuana would lead to harder stuff.
 Well, they were right.
 I gave up weed and took up smoking pork.
-I also discovered hot pepper sauce at Y.T.'s.
+I also discovered hot pepper sauce at Y.T.’s.
 He put four sauces on the wobbly tables, mild, regular, hot, and one more without a name.
-If hot was not potent enough for you, he would whup one up even more flammable.
-If you could it, he let you name it.
-Last time I was there he was up to "Super Sabre Jet".
-Alas, Parker's is now gone.
+If “hot” was not potent enough for you, he would whup one up that was even more flammable.
+If you could eat it without bursting into flames, he let you name it.
+Last time I was there he was up to “Super Sabre Jet”.
+Alas, Parker’s is now gone.

 Since then I have become an omnivore, eating and drinking for a living since 1970.
 It’s a dirty job, but somebody’s gotta do it.
 And I’ve got wine and sauce stains on all my shirts and the well-marbled waistline to prove I do it well.